 GIA triple excellent XXX proportion diamonds are mostly bad.
 See Ideal-Scope for details.

 #3 – GIA do not give any Cut Quality grades to Fancy Shaped Diamonds

-GIA do not grade the diamond Cut Quality f fancy shaped diamonds.
+GIA does not grade the diamond Cut Quality f fancy shaped diamonds.
 All the other shapes have no Cut quality grade.
-No oval cut, cushion cut, emerald cut, asscher cut, marquise and pear shaped diamond cuts.
-Very few jewellers and almost no jewellery store sales people know this.
+No oval cut, cushion cut, emerald cut, Asscher cut, marquise and pear-shaped diamond cuts.
+Very few jewellers and almost no jewellery store salespeople know this.
 Excellent Polish and Excellent Symmetry on a GIA grading cert’s does not mean the stone is good.
 Garry Holloway rejects 95% of all fancy shapes.
 Garry invented tools to select the very best fancy shaped diamonds.
 The best known are the ASET scope and Ideal-Scope.
-The worlds best diamond cutters use his inventions to produce the sparkliest diamonds.
+The worlds best diamond cutters use their inventions to produce the sparkliest diamonds.